Skip to main content

 • Social listening and media monitoring capabilities

-• Pre-built and custom reports for measuring impact
+• Pre-built and custom reports for measuring community impact

-• Ongoing strategic support from UK-based customer success managers with public sector expertise
+• Dedicated customer success managers with hands-on public sector expertise across both UK and US markets

 Summary: